Books I can recommend

 coffee shop.

-Valley Coffee in Campbell, the Blue Rock Shoot (sadly, now closed) in Saratoga, or
+I used to be at the Blue Rock Shoot every day (sadly, now closed) in Saratoga,

-The Plantation in San Carlos.
-But only after the morning rush has gone by and the pace has slowed
+but only after the morning rush has gone by and the pace has slowed

 down.